What are the Application deadlines and can I still apply after the date has passed?

 - Summer (PhD only) Admissions: December 1

 While we highly encourage applications to be submitted on or before the deadlines above, applications from domestic applicants may possibly be submitted after the deadline for review on a rolling, space-available basis if the applicant received approval to submit it late.
 International students will have to adhere to the deadlines due to visa and travel regulations.
 For more information on admissions, please take a look at our Admissions page.

 *The spring semester is only applicable to M.S. in Biohazardous Threat Agents and Emerging Infectious Diseases and M.S. in Biomedical Science Policy and Advocacy programs.
 The M.S. in Microbiology and Immunology program does not accept applications for the spring semester.

 How do I fill out an application form?

-Students are required to submit their applications online via Georgetown University's Apply Yourself Portal.
+Students are required to submit their applications online via Georgetown University's Admissions Portal.
 More information can be found in the Apply Now section of the Admissions page.

 What are the required supplemental documents needed?

 In addition to the online application, applicants are required to submit three letters of recommendation, official transcripts from ALL academic institutions attended, resume, and statement of purpose.
 Please look under the specific program you wish to apply to and see if they require official GRE scores.
 TOEFL or IELTS test scores are required for international students.
 Please look at our Admissions page for more information.

 What are the admissions requirements for applying to any of the programs?